-He co-founded the Borghesi-Mellon Interdisciplinary Workshop, “Art and Scholarship in Theory and Practice,” with funding from the Center for the Humanities.
+Salyer co-founded the Borghesi-Mellon Interdisciplinary Workshop, “Art and Scholarship in Theory and Practice,” with funding from the Center for the Humanities.
 The series of events, workshops, and conversations with visiting artists (Gregg Bordowitz, Martha Wilson, Tehching Hsieh, and Linda Montano) provided a space to collaboratively produce new conceptual and aesthetic possibilities, with a commitment to inventing experimental possibilities within the praxis of scholarly research, artistic production, and public engagement.
 The “Theory-Practice Collaboratory” series hosted hands-on, transdisciplinary, practice-based workshops on topics such as “Speech Acts,” “Surface Effects,” and “Queering Digitality.”
 This three-year workshop experience activated a dialogue about serious topics in a playful way between academics, artists, and the local community.
 Additionally, as a co-founder of the Madison Performance Philosophy Collective, he co-organized two experimental symposia at the downtown Madison Public Library that programmed performance art, video, installation, and participatory projects alongside lectures, workshops, and spaces for community dialogue.

-Institutional critique is a major part of my practice, and since 2013, I have been creating a series of conceptual site-specific gestures called “wall interventions.”
-This body of work seeks to reveal the symbolic and material structures that condition our reception of artwork within the gallery space; rather than showing work, I show the walls of the museum/gallery itself.
-By instigating a conversation about institutional structures in these conceptual gestures of performing for the camera, I hope new insights emerge about how certain bodies self-consciously perform, what blind-spots may exist when they turn the camera on themselves, and how spectators perceive these performances depending upon their subject positionality.
+Institutional critique is a major part of his practice, and since 2013, he has been creating a series of conceptual site-specific gestures called “wall interventions.”
+This body of work seeks to reveal the symbolic and material structures that condition our reception of artwork within exhibition spaces; rather than showing work, he shows the walls of the museum/gallery itself.
+By instigating a conversation about institutional structures in these conceptual gestures, he hope new insights emerge about how certain structures self-consciously perform, what blind-spots may exist when the focus is on the structures themselves, and how spectators perceive these spacial performances depending upon their subject positionality.

-My interdisciplinary academic research is concerned with issues of social justice in visual cultures.
-My dissertation project, White Men Falling: Whiteness, Masculinity, and Failure in Contemporary Performance for the Camera, examines the latent and manifest ideological meanings of white male bodies performing the act of falling in mid-century to contemporary lens-based artworks.
-In addition to my dissertation chapters intended for an academic audience, this project also included a public exhibition that sought to engage the broader Madison community in a contemporary dialogue about race, gender, and representation.
-My research focused on visual cultures and performance studies methodologies, critical race studies and gender studies, and curatorial studies and the public humanities.
-My practice-as-research for this project has included working with dancers, martial artists, and interviewing a contemporary French philosopher, and two researchers in kinesiology (Neuromuscular Coordination Laboratory and Sensory Motor Integration Laboratory).
+His interdisciplinary academic research is concerned with issues of social justice in visual cultures.
+His dissertation project, White Men Falling: Whiteness, Masculinity, and Failure in Contemporary Performance for the Camera, examines the latent and manifest ideological meanings of white male bodies performing the act of falling in mid-century to contemporary lens-based artworks.
+In addition to his dissertation chapters intended for an academic audience, this project also included a public exhibition that sought to engage the broader Madison community in a contemporary dialogue about race, gender, and representation.
+His research focused on visual cultures and performance studies methodologies, critical race studies and gender studies, and curatorial studies and the public humanities.
+The practice-as-research part of this project included working with dancers, martial artists, interviewing a contemporary French philosopher, and speaking with two researchers in kinesiology (Neuromuscular Coordination Laboratory and Sensory Motor Integration Laboratory).